SiriuS: Self-improving Multi-agent Systems via Bootstrapped Reasoning

 arXiv Detail & Related papers (2024-11-06T10:35:11Z) - SWE-Search: Enhancing Software Agents with Monte Carlo Tree Search and Iterative Refinement [18.84439000902905]

-SWE-Search is a multi-agent framework that integrates Monte Carlo Tree Search (MCTS) with a self-improvement mechanism to enhance software agents' performance.
+We propose SWE-Search, a multi-agent framework that integrates Monte Carlo Tree Search (MCTS) with a self-improvement mechanism.

-This work highlights the potential of self-evaluation driven search techniques to enhance agent reasoning and planning in complex, dynamic software engineering environments.
+This highlights the potential of self-evaluation driven search techniques in complex software engineering environments.

 Large Language Models (LLMs) have shown remarkable capabilities in natural language tasks requiring complex reasoning.